Jackie Taylor (physician): Research and career

 Taylor was made a consultant for medicine at the Glasgow Royal Infirmary in 1997.
 She specialised in medicine for the elderly.
 Here she developed the stroke service and heart failure clinic.
 In 2018 Taylor was elected President of the Royal College of Physicians and Surgeons of Glasgow, and led the college throughout the COVID-19 pandemic.
 She was the first woman to hold such a position, and emphasised the need for hospitals to listen to consultant advice to optimise patient care.
 Even prior to the pandemic, Taylor explained that doctors were struggling under considerable pressures at work.
 She formed a partnership with the Ministry of Higher Education and Scientific Research in the Arab Republic of Egypt to enhance medical and dental care in Egypt.
+The RCPSG instituted its highest award (Taylor Medal) in her honour in 2025 to mark the college's 425-year anniversary.

 After 38 years of service, Taylor retired from the National Health Service in 2021.
 She was made Chair of the Scottish Government National Audiology Review in 2022.
 In this capacity she looked to improve audiology services across Scotland.